Read our top frequently asked questions about how to travel around London to make sure you pay the right fare.

 What is contactless payment?

 Contactless payment cards are debit, credit, charge or pre-paid cards which can be used to make quick, easy and secure payments for everyday purchases under £30.
-You can use a contactless payment card to pay for bus, Tube, tram, DLR, London Overground, Thames Clippers river bus services and most National Rail services in London.
+You can use a contactless payment card to pay for bus, Tube, tram, DLR, London Overground, Uber Boat by Thames Clippers river bus services and most National Rail services in London.
 Therefore, pay-as-you-go capping does not apply when using Oyster or Visitor Oyster card to pay.